 It’s important to keep up with your cats grooming at home, just like most people do with dogs.
-Claws on all animals can get out of hand and all that does is cause harm to the humans of the family, like kids, as well as damage furniture.
+Claws on all animals can get out of hand.
+All that does is cause harm to the humans of the family, like kids, as well as damage furniture.

 Most people don’t like pets on their couches because the claws can tear into the material and rip our couches or chairs over time.
 But if you keep up with the length of your animals claws, you don’t have to worry about this.
 These particular clippers help with keeping their nails trimmed and short so that your furniture is kept safe from rips and tears.

-These clippers also are very easy to use and don’t have complicated locks, or anything else that you have to have a manual just to use them.
+These clippers also are very easy to use and don’t have complicated locks.
+They also don’t require that you have a manual just to use them.
 They act like scissors basically, trimming with precision, as well as are very easy to use.

 Why I Chose These.

 All clippers have their ups and downs.
 Some have a guard on them to help prevent cutting too close to the quick.
 Others are flimsy and can break easily, but with these, I find that they work really well and haven’t broken on me yet.
 I bought these when I was at the pet store and decided, maybe I should stop using my nail clippers that I use on myself.
 It’s not that they didn’t work, the opposite really, but I simply decided to get a better pair that were dedicated to my cats instead.

 So, I picked these up and I’ve had them for a little over a year now.
 They’re small enough that it’s easy to cut small claws with them, and they don’t cause my cats nails to splinter or anything that causes them pain.
 A win in my book.